intel/optimized-models/pytorch/ResNet50/README.md

 Core(s) per socket: 24

-**Note:** change following ip address according to your environment

 ```
 export DNNL_PRIMITIVE_CACHE_CAPACITY=1024
 export DATA_PATH=<The path for imagenet dataset>
 ```

+**Note:** change ip address (xxx.xxx.xxx.xxx) in the following commands to the one in your environment

 ### FP32:
 * training benchmark (4 instances, 24 cores/ins):